 The Southern "filibuster" - marathon debate - now entering its fourth week in the United States Senate, is to continue.

-The Southern "filibuster" - marathon debate - now entering its fourth week in the United States Senate, is to continue.
+Background: The Southern "filibuster" - marathon debate - now entering its fourth week in the United States Senate, is to continue.
 A Mar.10 cloture motion to limit the debate on the Civil Rights Bill was defeated by 53 votes to 42.

 Led by 62-year old Senator Richard Russell of Georgia, a bloc of Democratic Senators from the 'Deep South' are attempting to bloc passage of President Eisenhower's seven-point Civil Rights Bill.